|

 Another part of it voting with your wallet.
 If more and more people shop with more responsible and ethical clothing retailers then this sends a clear message to fast-fashion retailers that they have to up their game and make their clothes more ethically.

 People with influence also have to act more responsibly.
-Youtube haul videos with vloggers with huge followings boasting to impressionable young viewers about how many cheap items of clothing they’ve bought only perpetuates the cheap disposable clothing myth.
-Meanwhile, celebrities that are used to greenwash unsustainable brands are part of this problem too.
+YouTube haul videos with vloggers with huge followings boasting to impressionable young viewers about how many cheap items of clothing they’ve bought only perpetuate the cheap disposable clothing myth.
+Meanwhile, celebrities who are used to greenwash unsustainable brands are part of this problem too.

 Supporting Ethical Fashion Isn’t Just About What We Buy

 It’s also really important to remember that supporting ethical fashion doesn’t just have to mean buying ethical fashion.
-There are lots of ways to support ethical fashion without spending money – from supporting garment workers’ rights to calling out greenwashing from big brands.
+There are lots of ways to support ethical fashion without spending money.
+This includes supporting garment workers’ rights to calling out greenwashing from big brands.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.